stanford-oval/genie-cloud/doc/google-assistant.md

 Then, upload your Action package by following the instructions [here](https://developers.google.com/assistant/actions/actions-sdk/create-a-project).

-Next, you are ready to test your Action package!
+Next, you can test your Action package with Google's Action Console or the Google Assistant app.

 Head to Google's [Action Console](https://console.actions.google.com/u/0/) and click on your project.
 Then click on the "Test" tab at the top.

-Try entering "Talk to <YourActionName>" to start a conversation with your Action package.
+Enter "Talk to <YourActionName>" to start a conversation with your Action package.
 Then try commands such as those from the utterances in the `dataset.tt` file.

 You can also test your Action package from your Google Assistant app on your mobile device.
-Just start the conversation with "Talk to <YourActionName>"!
+Just start the conversation with "Talk to <YourActionName>".
+Then proceed to try out different commands from your `dataset.tt` file.